faelgabriel/elixircd/README.md

 mix deps.get
 ```

-### Quality and Reliability Checks
+### Code Quality Assurance

-Ensuring high code quality and reliability is essential for the stability of the project.
+Ensuring code quality assurance is essential for the stability of the project.
 You can run all the necessary checks, including compilation warnings, code formatting, linting, security analysis, dependency audits, documentation checks, and static analysis, with a single command:

 ```bash
 mix check.all